Also known as a choropleth map, the quantity style shows features coloured proportionally based on a numerical attribute value.

 The resulting visualisation

 Note: The custom legend currently only allows you to set the fill colour for each class break.
-If you wish to customize the outline colour, do so first in the main quantity settings panel before setting your custom colours.
+If you wish to customise the outline colour, do so first in the main quantity settings panel before setting your custom colours, or create your desired class breaks by saving the style, and then customise the style using the Custom SLD option.